-When I got my first DSLR I was very upset if I got any dust in a shot.
+When I got my first DSLR I was very upset if I got any sensor dust in a shot.
 I was also very paranoid about cleaning the sensor*, having read too many posts about how one can damage the sensor during cleaning.
 Now that I’ve used DSLRs quite some time I’ve gotten over it and life is much, much easier.

 Here is a summary of my approach (3) to dealing with sensor junk…

-Rule #2: I don’t worry too much about a small amount of dust in your captures.
+Rule #2: I don’t worry too much about a small amount of dust in my images.
 I rarely can get a sensor clean enough to get perfect, dust-free shots at smaller apertures, and when I do the dust will soon return.
-Rather than worry too much I’ve found that it is easy to quickly fix most small spots in post-processing.
-Using one or the other tool, I can usually deal with most dust spots in a matter of a few seconds in Adobe Camera Raw (ACR) or Photoshop.
+Rather than obsess about dust-free perfection I quickly fix most small spots in post-processing.
+I can usually deal with most dust spots in a matter of a few seconds in Adobe Camera Raw (ACR) or Photoshop.
 (My preference is to do this in ACR during the raw conversion process.
 This fits better with my workflow which relies on the use of smart layers in Photoshop.)